-If you’re reading this page, I will assume that you know what Art Setouchi is about, at least a little.
+If you’re reading this page, I will assume that you know what the Setouchi Triennale is.

-This current page is an art guide detailing the various artworks that can be found on the islands of Art Setouchi.
+This current page is an art guide detailing the various artworks that can be found on the islands taking part in the Setouchi Triennale.
 While it reprises some information from the official site, it also tries to include and regroup some that are not.